mez-FMDA/test2/docs/Market_Facilitator/Flexibility_Market_Rules_Development/Evolution_of_the_Standard_Agreement/readme.md

 ---

-## Rasining an issue with the Standard Agreement
+## Raising an issue with the Standard Agreement

 Use the **[GitHub Issue](https://github.com/mez-FMDA/MF.github.io/issues)** function to raise issues with coordination in current markets

 ---

+docs/Market_Facilitator/Flexibility_Market_Rules_Development/Evolution_of_the_Standard_Agreement/Terms of Reference Standard Agreement.pdf